gpeterson78/beetroot/README.md

 - Many tools abstract away standard practices behind custom UIs.
 - Containerization is simple, why make it more opaque rather that expose it all to debug and learn.
-- I like Web UI's, but sometimes I'd just rather a cli.
+- I like Web UI's, but sometimes I'd just rather spend my time in a greenscreen.

 **beetroot embraces** standard formats like `docker-compose`, `.env` files, and basic scripting.
 The goal is to work *with* existing tools — not replace them.